 Demand meters with maximum demand register(s) shall have a maximum demand reset device.
 The reset device may be mechanical or electronic.

 A mechanical reset device in its normal position shall not affect the values stored in maximum demand registers and/or displayed by them.
 Means shall be provided for sealing the reset device in this position.
-Resetting of any maximum demand register shall only be possible either after breaking the seal or with a special tool.
-Activation of a mechanical reset device shall have the effect of resetting demand values stored any maximum demand register to zero.
+The maximum demand register shall be protected from unauthorised modification or resetting.
+Only an authorised person shall be able to reset the demand register.
+Activation of a mechanical reset device shall have the effect of resetting demand values stored in any maximum demand register to zero.

 For an electronic reset device, resetting of the maximum demand register shall be performed through an on-board device or a remote mechanism.
-Activation of an electronic reset device may have the effect of resetting demand values stored in any maximum demand register to zero, or to the current demand value.
+Only an authorised person shall be able to activate an electronic reset device, and this may have the effect of resetting demand values stored in any maximum demand register to zero, or to the current demand value.

 Demand interval

-The demand interval shall be 15, 20, 30 or 60 minutes, using either a sliding window or block demand response.
+Demand calculations may use different demand methods including (but not limited to) a sliding window or block demand method.

+Note: Typical demand intervals are 5, 15, 20, 30 or 60 minutes.

-Sliding window responding meters shall be comprised of consecutive 5-minute demand subintervals.
+Sliding window responding meters shall be comprised of consecutive demand subintervals.

+Note: Typical subintervals are 1, 3 or 5 minutes.

 Demand intervals shall not deviate from the nominal demand interval by more than 0.2 % (e.g. 1.8 s for nominal 15-minute demand interval).